Jon Berti Player Props: Marlins vs. Diamondbacks

 Jon Berti At The Plate

-- Berti has a home run and two walks while hitting .231.
+- Berti is hitting .256 with a double, a home run and two walks.

-- In eight of 12 games this year, Berti has had at least one hit, including one game with multiple hits.
+- Berti has gotten a hit in nine of 13 games this year (69.2%), with multiple hits twice.

-- He has homered in one of 12 games, and in 2.4% of his plate appearances.
+- In two games this season, Berti has driven in a run, and in both of those games he had multiple runs batted in.

-- Berti has an RBI in one game this year, and it was more than one in that game.

-- In four of 12 games this season, he has scored, including multiple runs once.
+- In five of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.